alexrudall/ai-engine/README.md

 ## Dummy app

-Run the dummy app from the root of the project with `bin/rails s`.
+Run the dummy app from the root of the project with `bin/dev`.

 ## Tests